Financial assistance for small businesses during COVID-19

 Review these sources of business assistance to find out whether you are eligible to apply.
 Keep in mind that the relief landscape can change day-to-day, so it’s a good practice to check these websites for the latest information.

 1. U.S. Small Business Administration (SBA) relief programs In addition to its traditional funding programs, the SBA has created a few temporary funding programs to provide relief to businesses affected by the COVID-19 outbreak.
 Funding options include forgivable loans under the Paycheck Protection Program (PPP), emergency loans and loan advances, Express Bridge Loans, and debt relief.
-(Please note Wells Fargo is no longer accepting applications for the loans under the PPP, and is waiting to see if or when the SBA will receive any additional congressionally approved funding for this important loan program.)

 These SBA programs may change or close over time as the economic situation continues to evolve.
 Visit the SBA’s Coronavirus Relief Options website for up-to-date information and links to apply.